-Natural sinks on North American land and adjacent coastal waters offset approximately 43% of the total fossil fuel emissions of CO_2 from 2004 to 2013 (see Ch.
-2: The North American Carbon Budget, p.
-71).
-The magnitude of the North American terrestrial sink estimated from "bottom-up" methods (i.e., inventory and biosphere-based approaches such as field measurements and ecosystem process models) is about 606 Tg C per year $(\pm 50\%)$.
+Natural sinks on North American land and adjacent coastal waters offset approximately 43% of the total fossil fuel emissions of CO2 from 2004 to 2013 (Ch.
+2: The North American Carbon Budget).
+The magnitude of the North American terrestrial sink estimated from "bottom-up" methods (i.e., inventory and biosphere-based approaches such as field measurements and ecosystem process models) is about 606 Tg C per year $(\pm 50\%)$ .
 This value is derived from estimates of net uptake by ecosystems and tidal wetlands minus emissions from harvested wood, inland waters, and estuaries (see Figure ES.2, p.
-26).
-The bottom-up estimate is about the same as the estimated 699 Tg C per year $(\pm 12\%)$ inferred by "top-down" (atmospheric-based) observations but with larger uncertainties (see Ch.
-2, p.
-71, and Ch.
-8: Observations of Atmospheric Carbon Dioxide and Methane, p.
-337).
+10).
+The bottom-up estimate is about the same as the estimated 699 Tg C per year $(\pm 12\%)$ inferred by "top-down" (atmospheric-based) observations but with larger uncertainties (Ch.
+2 and Ch.
+8: Observations of Atmospheric Carbon Dioxide and Methane).

-The coastal ocean of North America (the Exclusive Economic Zone, not including tidal wetlands and estuaries) is an estimated sink of 160 Tg C (\pm 50%) annually, based on estimates of air-sea carbon fluxes and a numerical model (see Figure ES.3).
-This net uptake from the atmosphere is driven primarily by fluxes in high-latitude regions (see Ch.
-16: Coastal Ocean and Continental Shelves, p.
-649).
+The coastal ocean of North America (the Exclusive Economic Zone, not including tidal wetlands and estuaries) is an estimated sink of 160 Tg C ( $\pm$ 50%) annually, based on estimates of air-sea carbon fluxes and a numerical model (see Figure ES.3).
+This net uptake from the atmosphere is driven primarily by fluxes in high-latitude regions (Ch.
+16: Coastal Ocean and Continental Shelves).